aws-samples/amazon-kinesis-data-analytics-examples/python/PythonPackages/README.md

 The location of `site_packages` for a *conda env* is `miniforge/envs/<your_env>/lib/python3.8/site_packages`.
 Replace `<your_env>` with the name of your conda env.
 And lastly, you can also include your own dependencies in the same way - by putting the corresponding Python files in `my_deps`.
 Note that you don't have to name the folder `my_deps`; the important part is "registering" the dependencies using either `pyFiles` or `add_python_file`.

-## Ensure your used connector is included
+## JAR dependencies

-Copy the version of the connector you are using (e.g. `flink-sql-connector-kinesis_2.11-1.13.2.jar`) in the lib directory.
-Make sure the connector version corresponds to the used Apache Flink version in Kinesis Data Analytics.
+If your application depends on a connector, be sure to include the connector jar (e.g. `flink-sql-connector-kinesis_2.11-1.13.2.jar`) in your package; `lib` in the tree structure shown above.
+Make sure the connector version corresponds to the appropriate Apache Flink version in your Kinesis Data Analytics application.

 If you have multiple dependencies, you have to create a fat jar and then include it using the `jarfile` property as described below.
 This is a Flink requirement as described [here](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/python/dependency_management/#jar-dependencies).